 Alternate Job Offer

-Any job offer the government makes to the disabled party should be at the same pay level the person is receiving, or higher.
+Any job offer the government makes to the disabled party should be at the same pay level the person is receiving or higher.
 It also must be within the same commuting area.
-Both of these requirements must be met to invoke the requirement that the party accept the offer, assuming it would actually accommodate the disability.
+Both of these requirements must be met to invoke the requirement that the party accepts the offer, assuming it would actually accommodate the disability.

 Anyone applying for FERS disability retirement eligibility must also apply for SSDI (Social Security Disability Insurance ).
 However, it is not required that SSA approve the SSDI application.